A new key biodiversity platform for cross sectoral collaboration

 Sectoral Impact

-World Biodiversity Summit works closely with the key sectors impacting nature and biodiversity.
-The Summit seeks and promotes the best practices across the most nature-impactful areas (such as forestry, agriculture and the water systems) in order to identify and scale up nature positive businesses opportunities while achieving the policies and global frameworks.
+World Biodiversity Summit works closely with the key nature-dependent sectors to promote and scale up the best practices across the most nature-impactful areas (such as forestry, agriculture and the water systems) and identify nature-positive business opportunities.
+The Summit also facilitates the necessary cross-sector conversation around the required paradigm shift in our consumption patterns and the need for nature-driven policy and financial systems.

 Organisational Impact